microsoft/azure-tools-for-java/PluginsAndFeatures/azure-toolkit-for-intellij/azure-intellij-plugin-azure-sdk/README.md

 - **Quick-Fix Actions**: This feature identifies issues and suggests quick actions within the tool window, facilitating immediate problem resolution.

 ## User Interface
-- **Rule Configuration Panel** : This space allows users to enable or disable telemetry if desired.
+- **Telemetry Configuration Panel** : This space allows users to enable or disable telemetry if desired.